-On finding a television service to be unacceptable the UK's TV censors at ITC [now Ofcom] may recommend a proscription
+On finding a television service to be unacceptable the UK's TV censors at ITC [now Ofcom] may recommend a

-with the United Kingdom's international obligations
+it is compatible with the United Kingdom's international obligations

-Section 177 of the Broadcasting Act 1990 allows for the secretary of state to make a proscription order for a foreign satellite service, the effect of which is to make it a criminal offence to supply any equipment for use in connection
+Section 177 of the Broadcasting Act 1990 allows for the secretary of state to make a proscription order for a foreign satellite service, the effect of which is to make it a criminal offence to supply any equipment for use in

-programmes to be received.
+enabling the programmes to be received.

 Article 22 of the EC Broadcasting Directive deals with the protection of minors.
 It falls into three sections.
 The first two deal directly with programmes which may harm children.
 There are two types of programmes in this category.
-The

-transmission of any programme which incites hatred on grounds of race, sex, religion or nationality.
+Article forbids the transmission of any programme which incites hatred on grounds of race, sex, religion or nationality.

 In addition the broadcaster must have breached the article at least twice in the previous 12 months.
-The complaining state must inform the European Commission and the broadcaster of its intention to take measures should such an
+The complaining state must inform the European Commission and the broadcaster of its intention to take measures should

-infringement occur again.
+such an infringement occur again.
 The Commission and broadcaster have 15 days to produce an amicable settlement.
 A section 177 order then comes into force 21 days after it is laid.
 It is subject to negative resolution.

 Several hard-core pornographic satellite services were proscribed in the period up to 2000.

 Since the incorporation of valuable protection for the European Convention on Human Rights effective from 2000, the proscription of standard hardcore channels has ceased.
-In fact a further proscription order against Satisfaction TV was
+In fact a further proscription order against Satisfaction TV

-under supposedly under consideration for this 5 year period.
+was under supposedly under consideration for this 5 year period.
 However it would have been a clear breach of Human Rights to impose such a ban without justifying the reason that standard hardcore is harmful and so the order was quietly halted.
-Presumably

-left on the books just to keep the nutters of Mediawatch-UK at bay.
+Presumably left on the books just to keep the nutters of Mediawatch-UK at bay.

 However in 2005, the Government dusted off the proscription order for use against the more extreme Extasi.
-It seems that some of the material broadcast, eg scat, had been considered obscene by the Department of Culture, Media & Sport.
+It seems that some of the material broadcast, eg scat, had been considered obscene by the Department of Culture, Media &

+Sport.
 Hence they considered that a ban could be applied to this channel

 The Government still proved themselves to be human rights abusers though and made no attempt to justify or even explain why they decided to ban Extasi.